Why is Tauck offering travel to Cuba?

 Will I be traveling with a group on Tauck’s trips to Cuba?

-Yes; your small group of Tauck travelers will average from 20 to 30 guests.
-However, depending on the destination and institution you’re visiting, some of your People-to-People discovery will be conducted in smaller groups accompanied by local guides, offering you special opportunities to truly connect with the local people through cultural and educational exchange.
+Yes; your small Tauck group will average from 20 to 30 travelers.
+However, depending on the destination and institution you’re exploring, some of your People-to-People discovery will be conducted in smaller groups accompanied by local guides, offering you special opportunities to truly connect with the local people through cultural and educational exchange.

 Who are Tauck's local guides in Cuba?